borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 * a TB ranging measurement exchange
 * a non-TB ranging measurement exchange
 * an EDCA based ranging measurement exchange with a Format And Bandwidth field indicating DMG or EDMG format

+MFPC and MFPR determines whether PTKSA between RSTA and ISTA should be established

+How to establish a PTKSA
+* If the ISTA and the RSTA are associated
+	* PTKSA
+	* 4-way handshake
+	* FILS authentication protocol
+	* FT Protocol
+* If the ISTA and the RSTA are not associated
+	* Preassociation Security Negotiation

+What types of measurement exchange can apply proteced measurement
+	* TB ranging
+	* non-TB ranging
+	* EDCA based ranging for DMG/EDMG STA

+When to establish a PTKSA before initating a FTM procedure
+	* URNM-MFPR = 1
+	* URNM-MFPR = 0 and URNM-MFPR-X20 = 1 (unless 20 MHz is speified in Format and Bandwidth subfield of the Ranging Parameters field)

+# Scheduling

+Centric
+* ISTA centric scheduling --> Non-TB ranging
+* RSTA centric scheduling
+	* EDCA-based ranging
+	* TB ranging
+	* passive TB ranging is scheduled by the RSTA in an availability window used for passive location

+To announce scheduling and parameters of the availability window for passive TB ranging, RSTA includes an RSTA Availability Window element in its Beacon frame

 # Related Sections in IEEE 802.11md